-Bird of Paradise (Strelitzia) – Statement Indoor Plant
+Statement Indoor Bird of Paradise Plants (Strelitzia)

 At Boma, we stock premium Strelitzia varieties chosen for strength and quality, along with expert advice on placement, watering, feeding and encouraging future blooms.
-Perfect for anyone seeking a sculptural, impactful houseplant that elevates any London home.
+The Bird of Paradise is a popular house plant, perfect for anyone seeking a sculptural, impactful houseplant that elevates any London home.

 The Bird of Paradise (Strelitzia) is one of the most striking and sculptural indoor plants, admired for its bold paddle-shaped leaves and dramatic tropical presence.
 At Boma Garden Centre in Kentish Town, Strelitzia is a top choice for London homes seeking height, structure and a contemporary interior statement.
-With its elegant, upright foliage and potential for vivid bird-shaped flowers, this plant adds a sense of luxury and calm to living rooms, studios, hallways and open-plan apartments.

 Native to South Africa, Strelitzia thrives in warm, bright conditions and adapts well to indoor life when given good light, space and consistent care.
 Its large, architectural leaves create instant visual impact, softening corners and bringing an organic, modern aesthetic to interior design.
 Though flowering indoors is less frequent, mature plants grown in bright conditions can produce the iconic orange and blue blooms, rewarding patient plant lovers with a showstopping display.